Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 This is a Data Analyst Report about the CMS DESYNPUF Medicare dataset for the KPIs per member per month (PMPM) Medical Cost, PMPM Claim Count, and Medical Loss Ratio (MLR).

 # Project Background
-Using the CMS DE-SynPUF Medicare dataset, I built an interactive dashboard that lets U.S. health plans benchmark year-over-year (YoY) Cost PMPM, Count PMPM, and MLR trends across different Medicare service lines and five distinct race groups.
+Using the CMS DE-SynPUF Medicare dataset, I built an interactive dashboard that lets U.S. health plans benchmark year-over-year (YoY) Cost PMPM, Count PMPM, and MLR trends across different Medicare service lines and 5 distinct race groups.
 I approached the project as an in-house analyst at a healthcare-analytics firm to shape the insights delivered from business questions.

 Rewrite this

 *How insights are evaluated in the report on the following key areas*:

-- **MLR Trends by Service Line:** YoY MLR by service line and in total, highlighting where claim costs are rising fastest relative to premium revenue using %Δ YoY to compare values.
-Underlying percent distirbutions of claims cost also evaluated.
+- **MLR Trends by Service Line:** How much money Medicare's spending on healthcare compared to the amount money Medicare is charging in premiums to patients to pay for it.
+Service lines analyzed in this report are outpatient claims (OP), carrier claims (PROF), prescription drug events (RX), and the total of these 3.
 - **MLR Trends by Race Group & Service Line:** YoY MLR comparison across race groups within each service line to surface segment-level takeaways using %Δ YoY to compare values.
 - **Cost PMPM Trends:** YoY change in Cost PMPM by service line, showing how total claim costs **per member-month** are changing as well the underlying percent distributions of this metric.
 - **Count PMPM Trends:** YoY change in Count PMPM by service line, showing how service/claim counts per member-month are changing as well as underlying percent distributions of this metric.